 —Fernando Esteban Flores, Red Accordion Blues.

 Javier Tinajero’s poems are the flourishing of time, the unfolded spaces inhaling the present and exhaling permanence.
-Tris book is the synchronic return to the truth, which the poet mends with the needle of his reflection.
-As such, these poems are an ellipsis, saving us from the noise.
+His book is the synchronic return to the truth, which the poet mends with the needle of his reflection.
+As such, these poems are an ellipsis, saving us from the noise

 —Rossy Evelin Lima, Waterpath.